Origami-Systems/issues/README.md

 # issues

-This is a repo for private issues in Origami Systems
+This is a repo for issues found in Origami Systems products